imaginevinay/Angular_base_template/README.md

-# Angular 8 base starter remplate with routes implemented
+# Angular 8 starter remplate with routes implemented

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.